potato-coin/potato-go/btcsuite/btcd/README.md

 btcd
 ====

 WARNING: this is a stripped down of `btcd`, for the sole purpose or re-usings its cryptographic primitives.
-They have been slightly modified to fit the EOS blockchain.
+They have been slightly modified to fit the Potato blockchain.